Are you looking for a list of the best things to do near Cairns with kids? Let us help!

 Cooldown at Sugarworld Adventure Park & Mini Golf

 Sugarworld is one of the best Cairns attractions for families!
 Promising endless hours of fun, Sugarworld has swimming pools, a 9-hole mini-golf course, interactive aquatic play area and an unmissable range of super slides!
+During Queensland state school terms these Cairns activities for kids are only open on weekends though, so make sure you plan your trips accordingly.

 Let loose at Aqua Park

-Aqua Park is a giant jumping castle in the middle of the water.
+Located in the Cairns Wake Park, Aqua Park is a giant jumping castle in the middle of the water.
 With inflatable climbing frames and slides the kids will be entertained for hours.
 The park is located next to the Skyrail and kids must be at least 6 years old to participate.

 Adventure with Babinda Kayaking